department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/post-9-11-rates.md

 We pay this money to you at the beginning of each term.

-### Monday to help you move if you live in a rural area
+### Money to help you move from a highly rural area

-If you need to relocate from a highly rural area so you can attend school, we may pay a one-time payment of **$500** to help with your moving expenses.
-This is called the Post 9/11 GI Bill Rural Grant.
+If you need to relocate from a highly rural area so you can attend school, we may give you a one-time payment of **$500** to help with your moving expenses.
+This is called the Post 9/11 GI Bill rural grant.
 You may be eligible for this grant if the below descriptions are true for you.

 **This must be true:**

 You live in a county with 6 people or fewer per square mile, as determined by the most recent census.

 **And one of these must also be true.
 You need to:**
-- Physically relocate at least 500 miles away from your home to attend an educational institution, **or**
+- Physically relocate at least 500 miles away from your home to attend school, **or**
-- Travel by air to physically attend an educational institution if no other land-based transportation exists
+- Travel by air to physically attend school because you don't have the option to travel by car, train, bus, or other ground transportation

 ### Added payments